The Yankees are who we thought they were

 One game, it was Judge who delivered the home run that woke up the rest of the bats.
 The next, it was 23-year-old Miguel Andujar and his growing collection of extra-base hits.
 At one point over the past two weeks, Andujar was riding a seven-game extra-base-hit streak, joining Joe DiMaggio and Mickey Mantle as the only players in Yankees history to post such a streak before their 24th birthdays.

-Other nights, it's been Gregorius.
-A stretch of five homers in six games earned the shortstop his first Player of the Week honors.
-Lately, on the days when Gregorius wasn’t The Man, Sanchez, who has three game-deciding home runs in six games, has been.
+Other nights, it has been Gregorius.
+A stretch of five homers in six games helped earn the shortstop his first Player of the Week honor.
+On Wednesday, he was named April's AL Player of the Month.
+Lately, on the days when Gregorius wasn't The Man, Sanchez, who has three game-deciding home runs in six games, has been.

 "It's definitely important when you hit a home run like [Tuesday's go-ahead, ninth-inning homer] and you're able to win the game," Sanchez said.
 "It's important because you win the game, but the thing is that it's not just me doing this.
 You have all the guys on this team like Didi, anybody else that can do that.
 At the end of the day, it's a group effort."